Manage keyspaces

 In Astra DB Serverless databases, you use keyspaces to organize related collections and tables, similar to a schema in a relational database.
 For example, you can have different data models for each keyspace, store unique data in unique keyspaces, or use multiple keyspaces within a single region to build applications on a per-keyspace data model.

 Every database has an initial keyspace, and you can create additional keyspaces.
-For Serverless (Vector) databases, the initial keyspace name is default_keyspace.
+For Serverless (vector) databases, the initial keyspace is named default_keyspace.

 2. Click Data Explorer.